juju/charmstore/docs/API.md

 The expand-id path expands a general id into a set of specific ids.
 It strips any revision number and series from id, and returns a slice of all the possible ids matched by that, including all the versions and series.
-If *id* is in the development channel, all development and non-development revisions will be returned; if it is not, then only non-development revisions will be returned.

 ```go
 []Id